zegetech/zegetech.github.io/_posts/2019-08-22-why-use-json-api-format.md

 There are both client and server-side implementations, and chances are, your favorite language is covered.

 ## So...
-We are in the process of transitioning to JSON:API, but I can't claim that it has been an easy sell.
+We've been transitioning to JSON:API, and I can't claim that it was an easy sell.
-There are times when we question the suitability of the specification, mostly when we're feeling lazy.
+There were times when we question the suitability of the specification, mostly when we're feeling lazy or shackled by old structure thinking.
 Overall we are sticking with it because we feel that it gives us consistency, a clean structure and provides room to extend our APIs in the future.
+In a sense, we are bringing order and efficiency to our API development process, not fogetting our mantra as zegetech... **Be Kind to Future Self**